sebastianekstrom/dotfiles/mac-quality-of-life-commands.md

 This command requires you to log out and in again for it to take effect.

 ## Hide desktop icons
-Clutter on the desktop is ugly and messy, so lets fix that the same way we fix our real life problems; hide them and pretend they aren't there anymore.
+Clutter on the desktop is ugly and messy, so lets fix that the same way we fix our real life problems; hide them and pretend they don't exist.
 This command will visually hide all the icons on your desktop, but they will still be available through the `Finder` app.

 ```bash